steffendsommer/steffendsommer.github.io/about.md

 group: about
 ---

 Hi!
 I am a passionate and ambitious Swift developer with management experience and a flair for design and UX from Copenhagen, Denmark.
-I have a master's degree in Computer Science as well as multiple years of experience working with apps and backends of high complexity and large user bases.
+I have a master's degree in Computer Science as well as experience working with apps and backends of high complexity and large user bases.
 Further, I have experience being a technically lead as well as being a manager.

 I favor software that is consistent, decoupled, tested and easy to reason about.
 I care and contribute to the community in order to improve as a community as well as progressing as an individual.
 I like to be proactive, I love experimenting, I'm interested in UX and UI's and I'm not a fan of the saying "If it ain't broke, don't fix it".